Grafana vs LogRocket for Solo Developers

 For solo developers, LogRocket's biggest value is eliminating the "works on my machine" problem.
 I have had users report bugs that I could not reproduce no matter what I tried.
 Pulling up their LogRocket session showed me the exact sequence of actions, the browser they were using, and the network conditions that triggered the issue.
 That saves hours of debugging.

-The free tier gives you 1,000 sessions per month.
+The free tier gives you 1,000 sessions per month with 3 seats and one month of data retention.
 For an early-stage product, that is usually enough.
-The jump to $99 per month for the Team plan is significant for a solo developer, so keep that in mind as your traffic grows.
+The jump to the Team plan, which starts at $69 per month for 10,000 sessions, is significant for a solo developer, so keep that in mind as your traffic grows.

 When to Pick Grafana